 Corrective actions taken by establishment owners as a result of inspections and consultations are the most common and effective mitigation process.
-Further enforcement proceedings result from neglect or willful non-compliance of preventative regulatory standards.
+Further enforcement proceedings result from neglect or willful noncompliance of preventative regulatory standards.
 Examples of enforcement activities may include notices, hearings, statutory civil penalties, embargo, or closure.
 The most significant, but rarely used, mitigation strategy involves the use of the issuance of an isolation or quarantine order by the District Board of Health.

 Programs included in the regulatory program are: Subsurface Sewage Disposal (septic), Food Safety, Public Water Systems, Child Care, Solid Waste, and Public Swimming Pools.
-The changing number of establishments and inspections across several of the environmental health regulatory programs is reflective of ongoing economic challenges in Idaho.
-Food establishment and child care inspection numbers were slightly reduced this year compared to the previous four vears.
-However, for the second year in a row, the number of septic permits issued has increased slightly as a result of an improved housing market.
+The changing number of establishments and inspections across several of the environmental health regulatory programs is reflective of the economic condition in Idaho.
+As the housing market continued to improve, the number of septic permits issued increased for the third year in a row.
+The number of food establishment inspections increased as the economy continued to recover.
+However, the number of child care inspections continued to decline due to fewer smaller, home-based child care operators are able to meet the upfront requirements of CPR/First Aid training and family and worker background checks.